scientific-python/spatch/docs/source/design_choices.md

 libx.function(cupy_array)
 ```
 The second is very explicit and allows to explicitly pass around a "dispatched" state
 (i.e. the `libx` namespace).
-This is can be amazing to write a function that takes
+This is can be amazing to write a function that
-wants to work with different inputs because just using `libx` you don't have to worry
+wants to work with different inputs because by using `libx` you don't have to worry
-about anything and you can pass it around.
+about anything and you can even pass it around.

 So we love this concept!
 But we think that the first "end-user" style use-case has to
+be center stage for `spatch`.
-be center stage.
-For the core library (i.e. NumPy vs. CuPy) the explicit library
+For the core libraries (i.e. NumPy vs. CuPy) the explicit library
 use-case seems just far more relevant.
 We think the reason for this are:
 * It is just simpler there, since there no risk of having multiple such contexts.
 * Backend selection is not a thing, if it was NumPy or CuPy should naturally handle it
   themselves.
-(This refers to backend selection for speed, not type dispatching.
+  (Tis refers to backend selection for speed, not type dispatching.
   NumPy _does_ type dispatch to cupy and while unsafe, it would not be unfathomable
-  to ask NumPy to dispatch even creation function within a context!)
+  to ask NumPy to dispatch even creation function within a context.)
-* User need:  It is much more practical for end-users to use cupy or do `import cupy as np`
+* User need:  It seems much more practical for end-users to just use cupy maybe via
-  then it is to additionally modify all libraries as well.
+  `import cupy as np` then it is to also modify many library imports.

 ```{admonition} Future note
 `spatch` endevors to provide a more explicit path (and if this gets outdated, maybe we do).